Decision making factors for interim orders

 (c) Proportionality and applying the test:

-When the panel has established the risks they think are involved in a particular case they will then need to weigh those risks up against the professional’s interests.
+When the panel has established the risks they think are involved in a particular case they will then need to weigh those risks up against the nurse, midwife or nursing associate's interests.

 Considering the interests of the nurse, midwife or nursing associate includes considering their right to practise unrestricted, damage to their professional reputation, and their ability to address any concerns through demonstrating safe practice (although this may be less relevant in cases that do not relate to the nurse, midwife or nursing associate’s clinical ability).